-By contrast to strain-diversified exciton masses along the $x$-direction, $M^{S}_{xx}$, the effective masses of exciton along the $y$-axis, $M^{S}_{yy}$, remain almost unchanged against varied $\varepsilon_{xx}$, as one sees in Figure 4 (b).
+By contrast to strain-diversified exciton masses along the $x$-direction, $M^{S}_{xx}$, the effective masses of exciton along the $y$-axis, $M^{S}_{yy}$, remain almost unchanged against varied $\varepsilon_{xx}$, as one sees in Fig. 4 (b).
 This indicates the strain-insensitive exciton diffusion along the direction perpendicular to the axis of uni-axial strain, and the strain-induced anisotropy in the exciton diffusivity.
-Along the uni-axial strain axis, the strain-diversified exciton masses, $M^{S}_{xx}$, of a uni-axially strained TMD-ML should lead to distinct diffusion lengths of BX, GX, and DX, especially as $\epsilon_{xx} \sim \epsilon_c$, as schematically shown by Figure 4 (e).
-Accordingly, one can infer that a GX in an uni-axially strained \ch{MoS2}-ML should exhibit a high diffusivity because of the strain-reduced mass of GX.
-By contrast, the drastically increased $M^{\rm{DX}}_{xx}$ especially as $\varepsilon_{xx} \sim \varepsilon_{c}$ suggests the low diffusivity and strain-stabilized localization.
-The predicted diversification in the effective masses of exciton reveals the possibility to spatially resolve the BX, GX, and DX in exciton transport experiments by means of imposing an uni-axial strain to a TMD-ML.
+Along the uni-axial strain axis, the strain-diversified exciton masses, $M^{S}_{xx}$, of an uni-axially strained TMD-ML should lead to distinct diffusion lengths of BX, GX, and DX, especially as $\epsilon_{xx} \sim \epsilon_c$, as schematically shown by Fig. 4.
+The predicted diversification in the effective masses of exciton reveals the possibility to spatially resolve the BX, GX, and DX in exciton transport experiments by imposing an uni-axial strain to a TMD-ML.